-In the second phase of grief, Confronting the Pain, the bereaved person is dealing with what this loss means to her and the emotional pain of grieving.
-Difficulties here arise through powerful grief reactions that persist in what becomes a repeating pattern; the person seems to be "spinning her wheels" in some aspect of her pain.
+Sometimes grief can be overwhelming in its intensity.
+Sometimes the grief reactions seem persistent or cyclical and the person seems to be "spinning their wheels" in some aspect of their pain.
 These difficulties are usually expressed through ongoing anger, guilt, depression, or confusion.